Skip to content

 This address is your translation API endpoint.

-If you think this address is too long or bad, or workers.dev may be blocked and inaccessible in China, and you don't want to use a proxy, you can bind your own domain name.
+If you find this address too long or inconvenient, or if workers.dev might be blocked in certain regions preventing access without a proxy, you can bind your own domain.

-First, you need to modify your domain name's NS server to Cloudflare's.
-After it takes effect, return to the Cloudflare homepage https://dash.cloudflare.com/ and bind your domain name.
+First, you need to change your domain's Name Servers (NS) to Cloudflare's.
+After the changes propagate, return to the Cloudflare homepage https://dash.cloudflare.com/ and bind your domain.

-After adding, return to your worker.
-Remember how to enter?
-Click "Workers & Pages" on the left.
+After adding, go back to your Worker.
+Remember how to get there?
+Click "Workers & Pages" on the left sidebar.

-On the right, you will see the service you have created.
+On the right, you'll see your created service.
 Click its name to enter the settings page.

-As shown in the figure below, first click "Settings --> Triggers", and then click "Add Custom Domain" to add your own domain name.
-For example, if your domain name bound to Cloudflare is abc.com, then you can set api.abc.com here.
+As shown in the image, first click "Settings --> Triggers", then click "Add Custom Domain" to add your own domain.
+For instance, if your domain bound to Cloudflare is abc.com, you can set api.abc.com here.

-5. Use this API in code and software
+5. Use This API in Code or Software

 import requests